Most people are likely familiar with HIV, but they may not know how it can affect the body.

 As HIV gradually weakens the body’s natural defenses, signs and symptoms will occur.

-Find out what happens when the virus enters your body and interrupts its systems.
+Find out what happens when the virus enters the body and interrupts its systems.

-HIV targets the type of cells that would normally fight off an invader like HIV.
-As the virus replicates, it damages or destroys the infected CD4+ cell and produces more virus to infect more CD4 cells.
+HIV targets the types of cells that would normally fight off an invader such as HIV.
+As the virus replicates, it damages or destroys the infected CD4 cell and produces more virus to infect more CD4 cells.

 Acute symptoms can include:

 - sore throat

 Chronic HIV infection

 The next stage is called the chronic infection stage.
 It can last for as long as 10 to 15 years.
 An HIV-positive person may or may not show signs or have symptoms during this stage.